TeacherGaming/slate/source/includes/teachergaming_desk.md

 	* Download games
 	* Launch games
 		* with automatic TeacherGaming Desk student login
+	* The TeacherGaming android app can be viewed as a “Launcher” that is used to log into TeacherGaming Analytics platform and launch games that have been integrated into it.
+Logging in running the games with the TG app removes the need to log into every game separately.

 3. Games with TeacherGaming Desk integration
 	* Send analytics to TeacherGaming Desk
 	* Send screenshots and other creations to Creatubbles